Oldsalt0/PimpMyTickets/README.md

   <img src="http://i.imgur.com/abYICuD.png" width="205"/>
 </p>

-PimpMyTickets is a TBC (TrinityCore) GM Ticket AddOn made to simplify Game Masters' life.
+PimpMyTickets is a TBC (TrinityCore/OregonCore) GM Ticket AddOn made to simplify Game Masters' life.
 The main guidelines are to keep the AddOn easy to use, customisable and memory efficient.